shayandavoodii/OnlinePortfolioSelection.jl/docs/src/FL.md

                  Calmar Ratio: 3.4997729172537
 ```

-In this case, the algorithm has a better performance in terms of the cumulative return, annualized sharpe ratio, and calmar ratio.
+In this case, the algorithm has a better performance in terms of the cumulative wealth, annualized sharpe ratio, and calmar ratio.
 However, the maximum drawdown is slightly higher than the PAMR algorithm.
 The same procedure can be applied to the PAMR-2 algorithm (see [`PAMR2`](@ref)).

 It is worth mentioning that each metric can be accessed individually by writing `results.` and pressing the `Tab` key.
 Note that one can individually investigate the performance of the algorithm regarding each metric.
 See [`sn`](@ref), [`mer`](@ref), [`ir`](@ref), [`apy`](@ref), [`ann_sharpe`](@ref), [`ann_std`](@ref), [`calmar`](@ref), and [`mdd`](@ref).
 See [Performance evaluation](@ref) section for more information.